 |Dsco Field||Item Identifier|

 All Kohl's suppliers need to be familiar with the Dsco Warehouse Manager and be ready to provide inventory by warehouse location to Dsco.
-Go here for more information on the warehouse manager, or you can review the video below.
+Go here for more information on the warehouse manager.